jakuzzi-263/AWS-first-steps/README.md

 Welcome to the AWS First Steps repository!

-This repository is dedicated to documenting the journey into cloud computing with Amazon Web Services (AWS).
+This repository is dedicated to documenting my journey into cloud computing with Amazon Web Services (AWS).